timmyyuan/build-whole-program-into-LLVM-IR/README.md

 # Build whole programs into LLVM IR

 Here is some notes for how to build the projects into a single LLVM IR bitcode file.
 Generally, get a integrate LLVM IR bitcode has several purposes such as whole program analysis or optimization.
-There are two ways, i.e. gold plugin and wllvm, to achieve this purpose.
+There are two ways, i.e. gold plugin and whole-program-llvm, to achieve this aim.

 ## Gold plugin